fisadev/fisa-vim-config/README.rst

  * Run *PEP8 validator* on the current python file with `,8`, which also displays python errors found with Pyflakes.

- * A really nice *python and php debugger*.
-[Here](http://www.youtube.com/watch?v=kairdgZCD1U&feature=player_embedded) is a small tutorial about it, and I added some keyboard shortcuts to easy its usage (they should be used only once the debugger started!):
+ * A really nice *python and php debugger*. `here <http://www.youtube.com/watch?v=kairdgZCD1U&feature=player_embedded>`_ is a small tutorial about it, and I added some keyboard shortcuts to easy its usage (they should be used only once the debugger started!):
     * `F5` = step over
     * `F6` = step into
     * `F7` = step out